publiclab/Leaflet.DistortableImage/README.md

 * **rotate**: Rotation only.
 * **scale**: Resize only.
 * **freeRotate**: Combines the rotate and scale modes into one.
 * **lock**: Locks the image in place.
-Prevents moving it via user gestures, and disables all toolbar actions / hotkeys that are not associated with a mode.
+Disables any user gestures, toolbar actions, or hotkeys that are not associated with mode.
 Exception: `L.ExportAction` will still be enabled.

 In the below example, the image will be initialiazed with "freeRotate" handles: